oo13/translatable_phrase_generator/manual.md

 "{GENDER}-siblings" is followed by 2 so the weight of "{GENDER}-siblings" is 2.
 The quotation is necessary if it's followed by a weight.

-If you will make it translatable, the parameters should be the range in the predefined variations and use in order to restrict the context, instead of to introduce extensibility, that is, you should tell the translator the possible combinations before translating.
+If you will make it translatable, the external context should be the range in the predefined variations and use in order to restrict the context, instead of to introduce extensibility, that is, you should tell the translator the possible combinations before translating.

 ## Multiple Phrase Syntaxes